digitaltrails/procno/README.md

 ![Default](screen-shots/Screenshot_Large.png)

-An explanation of what you have seen in the video or screenshot:
+An explanation the video or screenshot:

  * All the processes on the system are represented by dots.
  * The static dot coloring is specific to the process owner (all the light grey processes belong to root).